What Does Diversity, Equity and Inclusion (DEI) Mean in the Workplace?

-“We as employers need to make sure we’re including these individuals and that we’re giving them equity,” says Catalina Colman, Director of HR and Inclusion at Built In.
+“We as employers need to make sure we’re including these individuals and that we’re giving them equity,” said Catalina Colman, Director of HR and Inclusion at Built In.
 “We need to make sure that, not only do they have a job, but they have the same ability to get promoted, to contribute and have the same impact — in the world and in the workplace — as their peers.”

-Diversity, Equity and Inclusion is vital to creating and maintaining a successful workplace; one founded on the principle that all people can thrive personally and professionally.
+Diversity, Equity and Inclusion (DEI) is vital to creating and maintaining a successful workplace; one founded on the principle that all people can thrive personally and professionally.
 Before you begin to reevaluate your efforts and implement new practices, it’s important that you fully understand each component, both individually and how they work together.

-This article explains what diversity, equity and inclusion are and how each plays a role in creating a better workplace.
+Here you’ll learn what diversity, equity and inclusion are and how each plays a role in creating a better workplace.
 Using insight from Colman, who has over 13 years of HR experience, it provides a foundational introduction to DEI today.

 Diversity is the presence of differences within a given setting.
 In the workplace, that can mean differences in race, ethnicity, gender, gender identity, sexual orientation, age and socioeconomic class.
 It can also refer to differences in physical ability, veteran status, whether or not you have kids — all of those are components of diversity.

-“From a business standpoint, different perspectives directly influence a product — how it’s made, who it serves, how it functions and so on,” says Colman.
+“From a business standpoint, different perspectives directly influence a product — how it’s made, who it serves, how it functions and so on,” said Colman.
 “More perspectives make for a better product.”
 People from different backgrounds with varying life experiences will be able to provide new perspectives that help refine and enhance processes.

-“There’s a level of innovation that diversity contributes to,” adds Colman.
+“There’s a level of innovation that diversity contributes to,” said Colman.
 “People bring a unique framework to the job that enables them to approach problems differently and propose unique solutions.
 The more diverse voices there are in your organization, the better your outcomes will be, purely from a business standpoint.”

 However, Colman urges employers to look beyond the business case.
 “I believe that if we give people the equitable opportunity to not only be employed, but to have employment with purpose and passion, our society can and will do great things.
 It’s a measurable good for everyone.